-Emergence Insurance Pty Ltd (ABN 46 133 037 153, AFSL 329634) ('Emergence') acts under a binding authority given to it by HDI Global Specialty SE-Australia ('HDI Global Specialty') to administer and issue policies, alterations and renewals.
-In all aspects of arranging this policy, Emergence acts as an agent for HDI Global Specialty and not for you.
+Emergence Insurance Pty Ltd (ABN 46 133 037 153, AFSL 329634) ('Emergence') acts under a binding authority given to it by Certain Underwriters at Lloyd's to administer and issue policies, alterations and renewals.
+In all aspects of arranging this policy, Emergence acts as an agent for Certain Underwriters at Lloyd's and not for you.
 Emergence contact details are: